Loading

 Use the Action configuration settings to customize connector networking, such as proxies, certificates, or TLS settings.
 You can set configurations that apply to all your connectors or use xpack.actions.customHostSettings to set per-host configurations.

-To use the SharePoint Online connector, register an application in Microsoft Entra (formerly Azure Active Directory):
+To use app-only authentication, register an application in Microsoft Entra (formerly Azure Active Directory):

 1. Go to the Azure Portal.